 The course is part of a portfolio of courses and activities to support innovation and entrepreneurship in the region, and support talent retention.
 As a critical driver to economic development and culture, there is a requirement for creative entrepreneurs who demonstrate sectoral knowledge and ingenuity, and the ability to think differently in an ever-changing world.

-Over 6 full-day workshop sessions you will cover:
+Over 6 online workshops you will cover: